straz/artificialtrust/_articles/institution.md

 ### Should we trust institutions?

-Broadly speaking, institutions fail in one of two distinct ways:
+Broadly speaking, institutions fail us in one of two distinct ways:

+{% capture left %}
+##### Too much power

-* *Hyperinstitutionism* - empowering institutions to the point where individuals are harmed.
-These institutions have too much power (or the wrong kinds of power) over individuals.
+Sometimes institutions have too much power (or the wrong kinds of power) over individuals, and can harm us.
+{% endcapture %}
+{% capture left2 %}
+We are afraid of these.
+We do what we can to limit their power, or sometimes we must live in fear.
+{% endcapture %}

+{% capture right %}
+##### Too weak

-* *Hypoinstitutionism* - weakening institutions to the point where individuals are harmed.
-These institutions fail to provide the services they were supposed to.
+Some institutions have too little power (or misdirect the powers they have).
+These institutions fail to protect us, or provide the services they were supposed to.
+{% endcapture %}
+{% capture right2 %}
+We are disappointed in these.
+We do what we can to support them, or sometimes we must live with our disappointment.

+{% endcapture %}

+{% assign leftmd = left | markdownify %}
+{% assign rightmd = right | markdownify %}
+{% include twocol.html left=leftmd right=rightmd topmargin=false %}

+{% assign leftmd = left2 | markdownify %}
+{% assign rightmd = right2 | markdownify %}
+{% include twocol.html left=leftmd right=rightmd topmargin=false %}

 We talk about institutions in terms of our trust in them.
 This trust is itself an institution, a durable information structure that's shared